Cougs come from all walks of life, including foster care. You can succeed at WSU Vancouver, and we're here to help.

 "My advice to foster youth: Ask yourself, what is your dream?
 Then, know that it doesn't just have to be a dream.
 You can make it happen, and the tools and resources are available for you to succeed."

 —Darien Chui, Passport Scholar, accounting and management information systems major

 Designated support staff provide assistance and guidance.
 Our mission is to promote your academic and personal success.
 Call or email us.

-- April Tovar—Assistant Director of Student Financial Services
+- April Tovar—Campus Director, Student Financial Services

 You can afford college!
 Students from foster care are eligible for many types of financial aid.

 Visit Student Financial Services for information about financial aid, scholarships and other financial assistance.

 WSU Vancouver participates in Washington State’s Passport to College Promise Scholarship program.
 The program provides financial assistance and other support to help students from foster care attend and succeed in college.